Consistent circuits for indefinite causal order: Discussion and outlook

 \section{Discussion and outlook}

 In this paper, we presented a method for constructing processes with indefinite causal order, based on a decorated directed graph called the routed graph.
-The method of construction ensures, and hence explains, the consistency of the process.
+The method of construction ensures, and hence explains, the consistency of the process, and makes its logical structure evident.
 In particular, we proved that any process constructed from a routed graph satisfying our two principles, bi-univocality and weak loops, is necessarily consistent.

 Our method can be used to construct a number of unitarily extendible processes.
 We explicitly constructed the quantum switch, the 3-switch, the Grenoble process, and the Lugano process.
 For each of these processes, our method can also construct a large family of processes obtainable from the same routed graph.
 We expect that the other currently known examples of unitary processes that are built from classical processes analogous to Lugano can also be constructed using our method.
 Ultimately, we are led to the following conjecture.